koalabears/koala-complete/README.md

 ## koala-complete

-Third in the 'koalabears' series of 'koalabears' projects, koala-complete makes finding words in the english dictionary fast and fun
+Third in the 'koalabears' series of 'koalabears' projects, koala-complete makes finding words in the english dictionary fast and fun!

 Access our app here: https://shielded-dusk-6658.herokuapp.com/